SC

 For example, if you earned $50,000 in 2015 and earn $60,000 today, that sounds like a 20% raise.
 But if prices rose 30% over that same period, your real income actually went down.
 You would need $65,000 just to have the same buying power as before.

 This applies everywhere — whether you earn in US dollars, British pounds, Indian rupees, Kenyan shillings, or Philippine pesos.
 Comparing your salary growth to your local inflation rate is the only honest way to measure whether your earnings have truly improved.
+Try to use other employee calculators tool.

 How This Calculator Works